tzwenn/ubuntu-latex-fonts/README.md

 ##What is missing##

 Changing the font in the middle of a file does not affect all writings, as section captions or other external defined texts.
-If this matters to you, consider setting your whole document in Ubuntu font and trigger for example <code>\usefont{cmbx12}{m}{n}</code> where needed.
+If this matters to you, consider setting your whole document in Ubuntu font and trigger for example <code>\\usefont{cmbx12}{m}{n}</code> where needed.

 Currently the use of <code>pdflatex</code> is enforced, old-school dvi stuff will not work.

-By the way some testing would be nice too.
+Of course some testing and a documentation would be nice too.

 ##Whom should be thanked##